speedcontrol/nodecg-speedcontrol/READMES/API/NodeCG-Messages.md

 ]
 ```

 Emitted when the featured channels should be updated, either automatically or via the *Twitch Control* panel, only if `twitch.ffzUseRepeater` is set to true in the bundle configuration.
-This is the same list that is given to the default integration.
 Only needed if you need to use an alternative script to update these instead of the default integration.

 # Messages Received (*sendMessage/sendMessageToBundle*)